 Clinical criteria to screen patients with MODY for genetic testing are important.
 However, a universal clinical criterion does not exist.
 Screening should be based on various clinical characteristics, including family history, onset age, insulin dependency, BMI, and extrapancreatic features.
 In addition, there is no discrete threshold for the degree of family history, age at diagnosis, or BMI.
-To be as inclusive as possible, we used the broad criteria of patients with nontype 1 diabetes, age at diagnosis $\leq 30$ years, and BMI $\leq 30$ kg/m.
-None of our participants with a pathogenic/likely pathogenic variant had BMI $\geq$ 27.5 kg/m.
-This suggests that in East Asians or at least in our population, BMI ≥27.5 kg/m could be an exclusion criterion for testing monogenic diabetes.
+To be as inclusive as possible, we used the broad criteria of patients with nontype 1 diabetes, age at diagnosis ≤ 30 years, and BMI ≤ 30 kg/m2.
+None of our participants with a pathogenic/likely pathogenic variant had BMI $\geq 27.5 \text{ kg/m}^2$.
+This suggests that in East Asians or at least in our population, BMI ≥27.5 kg/m2 could be an exclusion criterion for testing monogenic diabetes.
 Among patients with clinically suspected monogenic diabetes, subjects with pathogenic/likely pathogenic variants still had a lower BMI and lower C-peptide levels than those without these variants.
 This result is in accordance with previous reports showing that individuals with genetically confirmed MODY have fewer metabolic features common to type 2 diabetes (13).